WWXD/WorldWeb-XD/README.md

 WARNING: when banning someone, make sure that the secondary groups' permissions won't override the banned group's permissions.
 If that happens, you'll need to delete the secondarygroups assignments for the user.

 How to (insert action): first look into your board's admin panel, settings panel, etc... then if you still can't find, ask us.
 But please don't be a noob and ask us about every little thing.
+Also, please take note that the action you want to do might not be in WorldWeb XD.

 ## Support, troubleshooting, etc